-Second, Third- and Fourth-year students that fail a course and are not Academically Dismissed from the law school, must re-take a course that was failed the next time the course is scheduled by the law school.
+Second, Third- and Fourth-year students that fail a course and are not Academically Dismissed from the law school, must re-take the course that was failed.
+Second, Third- and Fourth-year courses are scheduled only once every 3 years, so the student will need to be flexible in working out when and at what time to re-take the failed course.
+The Student and the Dean will work together to schedule when the course will be repeated.

 The repeated course grade and units will replace the Failing (F) grade in calculating the students GPA and units earned.
 After the students GPA is re-calculated with the repeated course grade, the students will be re-assessed for academic disqualification, academic probation, and academic advancement in the program.
 The student's graduation date will be re-calculated and the student we be informed of their new graduation date.
+Students are responsible for the tuition charged for any repeated courses.